Key Takeaways

 Step 2: Door and Window Gaps

-- Install door sweeps on all exterior doors—check for light visible under the door
+- Install door sweeps on all exterior doors.
+If you see light under the door, mice can fit through

 - Replace worn weatherstripping around door and window frames

-- Inspect garage door seals—the most common rodent entry point
+- Inspect garage door seals.
+They are the most common rodent entry point we find on Boise and Meridian service calls

 - Ensure all screens are intact with no tears or gaps